 Students can request to receive information in the mail about OHIO Correctional Education.
 Requests can be submitted online (using the online request form on the right), by e-mail at email@example.com, by phone toll free at 800.444.2420, or through the mail to Ohio University Correctional Education, 102 Haning Hall, 1 Ohio University, Athens OH 45701.

 After a student is admitted to the University, he or she will receive a personalized welcome packet from the student's academic advisor.
-Some of the information from the student welcome packet has been included below:

 Academic Programs and Courses Offered

 Incarcerated students can work toward earning the following degrees, or may elect to take classes without declaring a program major.

 To view a list of courses offered, click HERE.

 Degree-seeking and nondegree students may choose to earn college credit through a structured format of lessons and exams with minimal instruction known as print-based courses (PBC) or a “testing out” version of courses referred to as course credit by examination (CCE), which involves no instructor guidance.

 PBCs are developed by Ohio University faculty using the same content from their classroom courses.
 A study guide helps the student understand the material and contains assignments that the student will submit to the instructor for evaluation and feedback.
 Most lessons require the student to answer objective questions, write brief essays, or complete a paper or project.
 Generally, two supervised examinations are required—a midcourse and a final examination.